 The chemical recycling process is more expensive, but has longer-lasting effects.
 We create it chemically by dissecting plastic molecules and then building them up again into polyester yarn.

-The method we use to process chemically recycled polyester seems to maintain the thread's quality so that we can recycle othe textile over and over again.
+The method we use to process chemically recycled polyester seems to maintain the thread's quality so that we can recycle the textile over and over again.

 Nylon

 Pros: This is another lightweight synthetic textile that has become a popular choice for athletic wear.
 We have designed it to keep sweat away from the body.
-Thus it’s very cool in hot, humid climates.
+Thus it’s very cool in the heat, especially in hot and humid climates.

-The material is light and stretchy, making it ideal for sportswear and athletic shoes.
-It’s flexible, hard wearing and can withstand bad weather conditions, especially rain and snow.
+The textile is light and stretchy, making it ideal for sportswear and athletic shoes.
+It’s flexible, durable and can withstand bad weather conditions, especially rain and snow.
 It also dries fast, another plus for sports people.

 Cons: Nylon retains smell, can cause chaffing and isn’t very breathable.